saadkhan321/Project6_ND/README.md

 ##### Struggles

 For the actual visualization, I started off by creating a basic multiple-line chart in D3 using the example: [Multi-Series Line Chart](http://bl.ocks.org/mbostock/3884955).
-This initial plot as shown below had no interactive element along with overlapping labels.
+This initial plot as shown below had no interactive element and also had overlapping labels.
 Data considered for this visualization was only taken for 10 years [2005 - 2014].
 Code and data files for this particular visualization are in the index_files folder:

 ###### **[html file: index_initial_V1.html / data file: parkdata_initial_V1.tsv]**

 ![Initial DataVis Parks D3 v1](https://github.com/saadkhan321/Project6_ND/blob/master/images/Initial_DataVis_Parks_D3_v1.PNG)

-Next, a slightly imporoved version of the chart was created where font for the charts was adjusted, y-axis values were displayed using appropriate axis customization according to [the link](http://curran.github.io/screencasts/introToD3/examples/viewer/#/103).
+Next, a slightly improved version of the chart was created where font for the charts was adjusted, y-axis values were displayed using appropriate axis customization according to [the link](http://curran.github.io/screencasts/introToD3/examples/viewer/#/103).
 Domain for y-axis was set at 0 to better visualize the visitation per park.
 Legend was added to the plot using [the link](http://bl.ocks.org/weiglemc/6185069).
 The image of the visualization is shown below.
 Code and data files for this improved version are in the index_files folder:

 ###### **[html file: index_initial_V2.html / data file: parkdata_initial_V1.tsv]**

 ![Initial DataVis Parks D3 v2](https://github.com/saadkhan321/Project6_ND/blob/master/images/Initial_DataVis_Parks_D3_v2.PNG)

-### Initial Design Process [ moving on to Dimple.js]
+### Initial Design Process [moving on to Dimple.js]

 In order to add interaction/animation to the visualization I decided to switch to dimple.js and use its already built in features to enhance my visualization.

 ##### Initial Visualization with Interaction

-To create the visualization using dimple.js I gathered some additional information pertaining to the parks and created a more detailed version of the data file.
+To create the visualization using dimple.js, I gathered some additional information pertaining to the parks and created a more detailed version of the data file.
 This data file is in the index_files/data folder [parkdata_initial_2.tsv].

 Using the newly created data file I created the initial visualization in dimple.js.
 Interactivity was added to the visualization in form of filtering the line charts on park basis.
 The code for this visualization is in the index_files folder: